stephsuber/renci-website/src/content/news/features/2006/10/18_renci-duke-to-present-first-hastac-international-conference/index.md

 Details on registration fees, hotel accommodations, and a full conference agenda will be posted at the HASTAC website (link: www.hastac.org) as they become available.

 Some scholarship funding will be available to graduate students to help defray conference costs.
-For more information or to request HASTAC’s In|Formation Year poster, contact Jonathan Tarr, HASTAC Project Manager, at  info@hastac.org or 919 684-8471.
+For more information or to request HASTAC's In|Formation Year poster, contact Jonathan Tarr, HASTAC Project Manager, at  info@hastac.org or 919 684-8471.

 HASTAC is a worldwide consortium of humanists, artists, scientists, social scientists and engineers from universities and other civic institutions committed to new forms of collaboration fostered by creative uses of technology.
 Since 2003 HASTAC members have worked to develop tools for multimedia archiving and social interaction, gaming environments for teaching, innovative educational programs in information science and information studies, virtual museums, and other digital projects.